Viento-glitch/DotaAsist/README.md

   Ctrl+C will copy in clipboard;

 If copied text is numeric:
-  pogram transformate text and set in clipboard result. result like:3301 (A)38:01  (R)41:01-44:01.
+  program transforming text and set in clipboard result. result like:3301 (A)38:01  (R)41:01-44:01.